Generating object files

 The other functions in Cpu0MCCodeEmitter.cpp are called by these two functions.

-After encoder, the following code will write the encode instructions to buffer.
+After encoding, the following code will write the encoded instructions to the buffer.

 src/lib/MC/MCELFStreamer.cpp